da-phil/SDC-finding-lane-lines-advanced/writeup.md

 ##### 1. Initial window search
 * Histogram from bottom half of image
-* Filtering with median filter
+* Filtering with median filter to reduce spikes
-* Peak search
+* Peak search with
 * weighted averaging of peaks to identify left and right starting point for lanes
 * Creating windows to mark pixels considered for line fitting